 It was an honor and a privilege to be apprenticed to the alchemist-magician Western Baul Lee Lozowick for 21 years 1989-2010.

-Lee's students have recently (2020) built a website with basic info about the little known Western Baul Tradition as it emerged by Lee's capable hands: http://westernbaul.org.
+Some of Lee's students recently (2020) built a website with basic info about the little known Western Baul Tradition as it emerged in Lee's capable hands: http://westernbaul.org.

 Lee's Teacher Yogi Ramsuratkumar

 I had the good fortunate to be in Yogi Ramsuratkumar's radiant presence twice, both times in Lee's company and by Lee's invitation.
 The first time was with a group of 10 men on a 30 day pilgrimage in Southern India, November/December 1990.
 The second time was a couple months before Yogi Ramsuratkumar passed in February 2001.

 Almost every summer from 1995 until 2010 Lee invited me to accompany him on a visit to Hauteville, the French Ashram of this lovely, committed, intelligent, fiercely-sensitive man named Arnaud Desjardins, where Lee would deliver a week of Q&A sessions.
 Arnaud's dignity and nobility remains with me as an example to this day.
 It is no wonder that Arnaud was one of Lee's closest friends.
 Arnaud died in August 2011 not long after Lee died in November 2010.